edwinb/Yaffle/CONTRIBUTING.md

 edwinb's next steps:

-* Plough through `Idris.*` hierarchy and get the compiler at least building
+* Fix 'expand' so that it knows about unreducible names
+* Finisher Compiler hierarchy
 * Work through:
   - Tests that use --noprelude
   - Building the prelude and base libraries